Accurately simulating core-collapse self-interacting dark matter halos: Discussion

-In this section, we discuss the limitations of our work and of the employed numerical scheme.
-We mention physical processes that we have neglected and that would be worth including in the modelling, and we highlight directions to improve the modelling of collapsing SIDM halos.
+In this section we discuss the limitations of our work and of the employed numerical scheme.
+We mention the physical processes that we neglected and that would be worth including in the modelling, and we highlight directions to improve the modelling of collapsing SIDM halos.

-In our simulations, we have neglected scatterings between satellite and host particles.
+In our simulations we neglected the scatterings between satellite and host particles.
 However, they can play a crucial role in shaping the evolution of the satellite.
-How strongly the DM of the satellite is affected depends on how strong the cross-section is on the relevant velocity scale, which is typically larger than the velocities within the satellite.
-Hence for a cross-section that is decreasing as a function of velocity this is less important than for a velocity-independent cross-section \citep[e.g.][]{Silverman_2022, Zeng_2022, Zeng_2025}.
+How strongly the DM of the satellite is affected depends on how strong the cross-section is on the relevant velocity scale, which is typically larger than for the velocities within the satellite.
+Hence, for a cross-section that is decreasing as a function of velocity, this is less important than for a velocity-independent cross-section \citep[e.g.][]{Silverman_2022, Zeng_2022, Zeng_2025a}.
 In addition, the angular dependence of the cross-section can play an important role.
 Satellite halos are strongly affected if the cross-section is forward-dominated \citep{Fischer_2022} and the effect becomes weaker for velocity-dependent cross-sections \citep[e.g.][]{Nadler_2020, Fischer_2024a}.
-The DM self-interactions between host and satellite could be incorporated in simulations such as the ones we have presented following the approach by \cite{Zeng_2022} or within the more general framework by Klemmer et al.\ (in prep.).
+The DM self-interactions between host and satellite could be incorporated in simulations such as the ones we have presented following the approach by \cite{Zeng_2022} or within the more general framework of Klemmer et al.\ (in prep.).

 Another physical effect that we neglect here is dynamical friction.
 However, given the low mass of our satellite halo compared to the host mass, it is expected to be hardly affected by dynamical friction.
-Nevertheless it would be possible to include the effect of dynamical friction without resolving the host system, but approximating the deceleration that the subhalo experiences \citep[e.g.][]{Petts_2015}.
+Nevertheless, it would be possible to include the effect of dynamical friction without resolving the host system, but by approximating the deceleration experienced by the subhalo \citep[e.g.][]{Petts_2015}.